 The picture was taken in a dark location without the flash, resulting in camera shake.
 The use of the Super SteadyShot function or a tripod is recommended.
 The flash can be used in this situation (page 46).

-The EV scale $\blacktriangleleft \blacktriangleright$ is flashing in the viewfinder.
+The EV scale ◀ ▶ is flashing on the LCD monitor or in the viewfinder.

 • The subject is too bright or too dark for the metering range of the camera.